hirpha/chatbot-/README.md

 # chatbot-
-# This repository only has the api you can edit entent  file in the version of you want and integret into your mobile app or web app
+# This repository only has the API you can edit intent  file in the version of you want and integret into your mobile app or web app
 # server used here is flask